ng44/CV/HelloWorld.md

 ### Application Analyst – TSCNET Services GmbH
 *12/2022 – Present | Munich, Germany*
-- Increased the KPIs of SLA from 50% to 99% in one and a half year.
+- Raised SLA fulfillment rates from 70% to 99,5% by optimizing workflows and reducing response time through proactive monitoring.
 - Architecture, initiation and maintenance of CI/CD pipelines in Gitlab
+- Achieved 20% reduction of efforts spent compared to manual intervention
 - Built and interpreted dashboards for monitoring logs and system metrics [Grafana](https://grafana.com)
 - Preparation of requirements repository documents to accelerate issue resolution
 - Enforced ISO/IEC 27001-aligned practices during deployment, monitoring, and release management
 - Acted as cross-team liaison with development and operations to ensure high availability and seamless updates